rprice000/code-quiz-2/notes.md

     - numbers and strings
     - other arrays
     - booleans
-    - all of the above
+    - all of the above  -  answer

 4. String values must be enclosed with _____ when being assigned to variables.
     - commas
     - curly brackets
-    - quotes
+    - quotes  -  answer
     - parenthesis

 5. A very useful tool used during development and debugging for printing content to the debugger is:
     - javascript
     - terminal/bash
     - for loops
-    - console.log
+    - console.log  -  answer